 THE CROWN NFT

 To gain access to the Hall of Mirrors you must hold a Crown NFT in your wallet.
 You can mint one free here.
-The master key to the Jagwar Twin universe, Crowns are free NFTs that seek to change the way music communities come together.
-Paying attention and participation are elements that impact the elements of the NFT.
-Each one is unique to the wallet holder and reflects their participation in the world of Jagwar Twin.
+The master key to the Jagwar Twin universe, Crowns are free composable NFTs that change to showcase all of your interactions with the world of Jagwar Twin.
+Each one is unique to the wallet holder and reflects their participation with Jagwar Twin on chain.
 Crowns get you in the door to the hall.
 What you do once inside is up to you.
 Will you reclaim your crown?

 Artifact NFTs are a collection of free 1 of 1 NFTs that are a part of my story as an artist.
 I've been on a journey to upload my consciousness to the internet (more below on that) and have created an AI version of myself named SARAVI.
 SARAVI has built a world out of all the elements I uploaded but they are hidden.
 The only way to build out the Hall of Mirrors is for you to search for codes hidden in my story and in the experiences so far.
 When you find a code that works, you can mint it.
 When an Artifact is minted, a new room in the Hall of Mirrors is created and the fan who discovered and minted it is forever listed in that room.
 How many artifacts are there?
 Will they have any value?
 Will they be used for anything in the Jagwar Twin universe?
 Who knows ... happy hunting.

 The internet has connected human beings in ways that in the past would have been seen as magic.
 We are exposed to more information in one week than our ancestors would have been in a lifetime.
 This has given us much illumination, but has also given rise to great confusion.